eigenbooks/bayes-missing-manual/book/motivating-example.md

 Bayes theorem is a math formula that quantifies a thought process that you likely use multiple times per day without noticing:

 1. You have opinions or beliefs about how the world around you works
-1. You observe something happen (latter we will call this data or evidence to be formal)
+1. You observe something happen (later we will call this data or evidence to be formal)
 1. You may, or may not, revise your beliefs about how the world around you works based on this new observation.
 Any change in how you think depends on both the strength of your prior beliefs - are you certain, or just ambivalent - and how convincing your observation was - are you shocked, or was it a mundane observation.

 Mathematically the [odds form](odds-form) of Bayes theorem can be stated as: